Xiaohong-Deng/mooqita-icccg/README.md

 3- When the machine is ready, run `vagrant ssh` to log into it.
 4- Move into the project directory with `cd /vagrant`.
 5- Install the project gems with `bundle install`.
+6- Install the required Node modules with `rake yarn:install`.
-6- Build the database structure with `rails db:schema:load`.
+7- Build the database structure with `rails db:schema:load`.
+8- Load seed data with `rails db:seed`.

 Now check that everything works with `rails s` and opening http://localhost:3000 in your browser.